 At a minimum, entrepreneurs should know the median time to the next funding round, and understand how this key metric varies for different rounds.

-Imagine it is May 1st 2017 and you have a list of three startups with their series Seed and A funding dates.
-The following table shows your hypothetical data set:
+Imagine it is May 1st 2017 and you have a list of three startups with their Series Seed and Series A funding dates.
+The following table presents this hypothetical data set:

-The first two startups in your list have series Seed and Series A funding dates, but the third startup has only a series Seed date.
-This particular startup (Machine Learning for Children, Inc.) got Seed funding ten months ago and has not raised its series A yet.
+The first two startups in your list have series Seed and Series A funding dates, but the third startup has only a Series Seed date.
+This particular startup (Machine Learning for Children, Inc.) raised Seed funding ten months ago but has not raised its Series A yet.

 Knowing this, what is the median time between funding rounds of these startups?
 The question, of course, is what to do with the third startup.
 The naive approach is to simply dismiss this data point and only use the first two observations.
-But this would be incorrect, as that strategy would answer a very different question: “What is the average time between funding rounds of the subgroup of startups that got funded within the first 16 months?”.
-Dismissing data points that are still “open” provides an underestimate of the time to the next round.
+But this would be incorrect, as that strategy would answer a very different question, which is: “What is the average time between funding rounds of the subgroup of startups raised funding within the first 16 months?”.
+Dismissing data points that are still “open” underestimates the time to the next round.
 So, how could you get an unbiased estimate?

-Carta is in a unique position to provide industry-level statistics, as it serves more than 6,000 startups and investor organizations in Silicon Valley and around the world.
-The median time between funding rounds using Carta’ data set are the following:
+Carta is in a unique position to provide industry-level statistics, as it serves more than 8,000 private companies and investor organizations.
+According to our dataset, the median time between funding rounds are:

-Without controlling for right-hand censoring, the naive approach provides estimates ranging between 14 and 19 months between funding rounds.
+Without controlling for right-hand censoring, the naive approach provides estimates that range from 14 to 19 months between funding rounds.
 Only once we include all data points do we get estimates closer to the two-year timeframe.
-The data also indicate that CEOs need to plan for a longer runway in later funding rounds, as the time span between rounds increases for later stage rounds.
+The data also indicates that CEOs need to plan for a longer runway with later funding rounds, as the time span between rounds increases.
 The differences between series Seed-to-A, A-to-B, and B-to-C are statistically significant at 5%.

 Probability of Getting Funded over Time (Source: Carta Data)

-In a future blog post, we will analyze how the time between funding rounds varies by sector and geographic region.
+In a future blog post, we will utilize Carta's data to analyze how the time between funding rounds varies by sector and geographic region.